mewcs/boxes/README.md

 * Use the grid from a finished game of boxes to construct a cubescape.
 The cubescape will be divided into blue and red areas based on the players color.
-  This devision of areas could be used as a starting point for a game of RISK or Heroes of Might and Magic.
+  This division of areas could be used as a starting point for a game of RISK or Heroes of Might and Magic.

 Previous work